stripe-archive/wilde-things/README.md

 ### Creating a Stripe account

 Next, sign up for a Stripe account at https://stripe.com and find your publishable and secret API keys in your [account settings](https://dashboard.stripe.com/account/apikeys).
 As you go through the tutorial, you'll need to replace every instance of `<YOUR PUBLISHABLE STRIPE API KEY>` and `<YOUR SECRET STRIPE API KEY>` with your actual keys.
+You'll want to use your test API keys throughout.

 ## Stripe PHP library versions and major changes

 Version 2 of the Stripe PHP library, released in February 2015, makes use of [namespaces](http://php.net/manual/en/language.namespaces.php), is installed via Composer, and requires PHP 5.3.3 or greater.
 All of the code in this tutorial has been updated for the 2.x Stripe PHP library.

 If you're using an older version of the Stripe PHP library, see the changelog of this tutorial for the older code you'd use instead (in your PHP scripts).
-You can manually download older versions of the Stripe PHP library on [GitHub](https://github.com/stripe/stripe-php).
+You can manually download older versions of the Stripe PHP library on [GitHub](https://github.com/stripe/stripe-php/releases).